"Make the streets feel safe and attractive for all ages and abilities to live, learn and move independently" (Objective 2)

 anti-social high speed (>60mph) driving at night.

+We collected data to provide an evidence base for what the community was saying and to justify starting the Liveable Streets project.
 Our surveys indicate that traffic has an impact on the quality of many residents' lives, much of which is unseen.
 For example:

 children have less opportunity to learn, play and move independently;